Harris Wittels

 Harris Lee Wittels (April 20, 1984 – February 19, 2015) was an American comedian.
 He was a writer for The Sarah Silverman Program, a writer and executive producer for Parks and Recreation, and a recurring guest on Comedy Bang!
 Bang!

 He coined the word humblebrag in 2010.

 Early life

 Wittels was born in Oklahoma City, Oklahoma, US, the son of Ellison Wittels and Maureen (née Davidson) Wittels.
 He was raised in Houston, Texas, in the Jewish faith.
-He celebrated his bar mitzvah at Temple Emanu-El, across the street from Rice University.
+He celebrated his bar mitzvah at Temple Emanu-El.

 His elder sister is writer and anime voice-over actress Stephanie Wittels.
 He described his father as "the funniest dude alive".

 Wittels attended the High School for the Performing and Visual Arts in Houston.
 In 2006, he graduated from Emerson College, where he was a member of Sigma Alpha Epsilon, with a degree in television and video production.

 Career

 After performing stand-up comedy in Los Angeles, Wittels met Sarah Silverman and became a writer on The Sarah Silverman Program in 2007.
 He also wrote for the 2007 and 2008 MTV Movie Awards.
 When The Sarah Silverman Program ended in 2010, Wittels became a staff writer and executive story editor for Parks and Recreation during the show's second season, then later co-producer during the third season and executive producer during the fourth.
 His writing credits included the episodes "Media Blitz", "94 Meetings" and "Dave Returns".
 He also appeared on the show as Harris, a dim-witted animal control employee.
 He wrote for Secret Girlfriend and Eastbound and Down.

 In 2012, Wittels was cast as a co-star in Sarah Silverman's NBC pilot Susan 313 along with June Diane Raphael and Tig Notaro, which was not picked up.
 In 2012, Wittels was hired as a consulting producer for the TV series Eastbound & Down during its third season.
 He consulted throughout the season, as well as co-writing two episodes.

 Wittels was a frequent guest on the Earwolf podcast Comedy Bang!
 Bang! and was known for the recurring segment "Harris' Foam Corner" (originally titled "Harris' Phone Corner", which debuted on Episode 31 of CBB), during which he read jokes and observations saved on his phone that were deemed to be not good enough for his act.
 The jokes were typically lambasted by host Scott Aukerman.
 Also on the Earwolf network, Wittels hosted the Analyze Phish podcast, where he attempted to convince friends to enjoy the band Phish.
 He was also part of the popular series of CBB episodes entitled "Farts and Procreation" along with fellow Parks and Recreation alumni Adam Scott and Chelsea Peretti.
 The episodes would usually devolve into nonsensical improv sessions.
 There were four "Farts and Pro" episodes, the final one being recorded very shortly before Harris' death and released days later, posthumously.